 If personally identifiable information is allowed by law to be released to an outside entity, the entity is required to state, in writing, the purpose of the request, and to promise that the information will not be disclosed to a third party.
-In addition, the school does not need prior agreement or the student's consent from schools to which the student is seeking admission, and from agencies from which financial aid is sought.
+In addition, the school from schools to which the student is seeking admission, and from agencies from which financial aid is sought.